Clam shrimp: Taxonomy

-Geological history
+Fossil record

 Modern clam shrimp have little significance to humans.
 However, extinct species of these crustaceans are often studied by geologists.
 In freshwater deposits, generally poor in fossils, the well-preserved clam shrimp shells are found quite often.
-They help identify the age of the corresponding strata.
+They help identify the age of the corresponding strata, a practice known as biostratigraphy.

 During the past geological periods clam shrimp were apparently more numerous and diverse than they are now.
-300 extinct species are known, and half as many living species.
+300 extinct species are known, twice that of living species.
 The oldest clam shrimp, such as Asmussia murchisoniana, were found in Devonian deposits.
 Many extinct species, mostly Triassic specimens, once lived in marine environments, where no extant clam shrimp inhabit today.